With Christ In The Prayer Battle

-“The children of Ephraim, being armed and carrying bows, turned back in the day of battle.”
-Here are the three reasons why they abandoned their colleagues and abandoned the conflict: “They did not keep the covenant of God; they refused to walk in His law, and forgot His works and His wonders that He had shown them.”
+"The children of Ephraim, being armed and carrying bows, turned back in the day of battle."
+Here are the three reasons why they abandoned their colleagues and abandoned the conflict: "They did not keep the covenant of God.
+They refused to walk in His law, and forgot His works and His wonders that He had shown them."

 God had thoroughly equipped them, and they refused to accept the equipping work of God.
 And so, even though they were armed and carrying bows, fully equipped for the battle, when the battle came their hearts were not equipped.
 Their hearts turned them back, leaving a vacuum where they should have been, putting additional strain on the fellow believers.
 The other people of God had to make up the difference.

-They did not keep the covenant; they forgot that they were a people chosen by God, called by God and equipped by God to be the people of God in God’s timing.
+First, they did not keep the covenant; they forgot that they were a people chosen by God, called by God and equipped by God to be the people of God in God’s timing.
 Did God know there would be moments of struggle and battle with the enemy?
 He did.
 Did He make adequate provision?
 He did.
 But they did not hold to themselves that calling of God which He had given them.

-They refused to walk in His laws, in the path that He had laid out for them.
+Second, they refused to walk in His laws, in the path that He had laid out for them.
 If they would have read what God had provided for them and walked in it, they would have been ready for battle, but they never read their Scriptures, so they were completely ignorant of what God required.

-My next statement is, “Regardless of what you say, you do not believe in the Great Commission.
-You have changed the Great Commission to be, ‘Make disciples and baptize them.’”
-The greatest single aspect to the Great Commission comes in the third statement: “…teaching them to observe all things that I have commanded you.”
+My next statement is, "Regardless of what you say, you do not believe in the Great Commission.
+You have changed the Great Commission to be, ‘Make disciples and baptize them.’"
+The greatest single aspect to the Great Commission comes in the third statement: "…teaching them to observe all things that I have commanded you."
 That is what you see in Acts 2.
-The new believers “…continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread, and in prayers” (v.
+The new believers "…continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread, and in prayers" (v.
 42).
-Do you know why the early church with new believers turned the Roman Empire upside down?
+Do you know why the early Church with new believers turned the Roman Empire upside down?
 They continued daily in letting the apostles teach them how to practice everything that Christ commanded.

 Most of God’s people may attend only a worship service once a week on a Sunday morning, and they feel they can be an adequate disciple of Jesus with no teaching on how to practice.
-Some may go to prayer meeting, but I am finding that even elders and deacons don’t go to prayer meeting, and most of the rest of the church doesn’t either.
+Some may go to prayer meeting, but I’m finding that even elders and deacons don’t go to prayer meeting, and most of the rest of the church doesn’t either.
 How can you be a leader among God’s people and be absent from the prayer meeting when the people of God gather to intercede in the presence of God?
 We need to repent!
-We are going in the wrong direction.
+We’re going in the wrong direction.